Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 ![getVersionDetails](../images/api-tutorial/getVersionDetails.png)

-If you want to view the content, the last two API’s aren't much use, content can only be accessed for a specific version at a time.
+If you want to view the content, the last two APIs aren't much use, content can only be accessed for a specific version at a time.
 This is what the next request is for, execute it to see the content of version 1.1.

 ![getVersionContent](../images/api-tutorial/getVersionContent.png)